emiljapelt/trench/doc/builtins.md

 **features:** ipc

-Sends `i` the pagers of all other players, if the are on the same channel.
-Returns `1` if at least one player received the message, otherwise returns `0`.
+Sends `i` the pagers of all other players, if the are on the same channel, and returns `_SUCCESS` if at least one player received the message, otherwise returns `_ERROR`.

 ---